chaynHQ/bloom-frontend/README.md

 **Bloom therapy** is available to some users dependent on their partner access, with a number of therapy sessions available to book via the integrated Simplybook booking widget.
 Therapy is offered in multiple languages and currently users can select their preferred language and therapist.
 Webhooks are triggered by zapier when a booking is created/cancelled, to update the user's available therapy sessions remaining in the database.

-**Bloom 1-1 chat** is available to some users dependent on their partner access, sending Crisp messages to the Bloom team in relation to course content or other questions and support.
+**Bloom 1-1 chat** is currently available to all users.
+Users can send Crisp messages to the Bloom team in relation to course content or other questions and support.
 The Crisp widget is embedded in session pages and users with 1-1 chat will have a profile in Crisp which reflects key data and events, sent by the bloom-backend api.

+**Notes from Bloom** is currently available all users.
+Users can sign up for whatsapp messages twice a week.
+Message content can range from affirmational quotes, videos or snapshot of course content.
+Respond.io is used to hold contact information and to schedule messages.
+Contact information is also held in the database.
+As there was not the budget to use the Respond.io plan which allows for a direct integration, a Zapier workaround is used where bloom backend triggers a Zapier webhook which will then add / delete a contact from respond.io.

 ### User types